Is Cold Turkey Quitting

-According to the American Cancer Society (ACS), 91.2% of all successful long-term quitters are quitting entirely on their own.
+According to the American Cancer Society (ACS), in 2003 91.2% of all successful long-term quitters had quit entirely on their own.
 Let me say that again, 91.2% of successful quitters did not purchase or use the nicotine patch, Zyban, nicotine gum, Wellbutrin, the nicotine lozenge, hypnosis, the nicotine spray , acupuncture, nicotine inhalers, magic herbs, laser therapy, or attend any formal quit smoking program.
 They did it entirely on their own!
 1

-Contrast the fact that 91.2% of successful long term quitters quit on their own, with the fact that 93% of nicotine patch and gum users relapse to smoking within six months.
+Contrast the fact that the vast majority of successful long-term ex-smokers quit on their own, with the fact that 93% of nicotine patch and gum users relapse to smoking within six months.
 2 The few who do manage to break free while toying with pharmaceutical grade nicotine don't do so because of it.
 They do so in spite of it.

 Health advocates have unwittingly assisted the pharmaceutical industry in undermining the credibility of earth's most productive quitting technique and in suppressing life-saving information on how to take the sting out of quitting cold.
 Most are honest and dedicated health professionals who were duped by profit driven agendas and misled by sham research which pretends that NRT studies were blind, that nicotine addicts with lengthy quitting histories will not quickly notice the presence or absence of full-blown withdrawal. .
 They wanted to believe in the marketing and hype of clean-nicotine weaning just as badly as those of us hooked.

 The difference is that millions of us did believe in NRT's promises while repeatedly relapsing.
-Millions of us did so over and over and over again, until feeding our brain's chemical addiction permanently damaged, impaired or destroyed our bodies.
+Like Neal Curtis, over and over again, millions of us kept feeding our nicotine dependent dopamine pathways pharma grade nicotine until failure after failure permanently damaged, impaired or destroyed our bodies.